Monitise buys U.S. rival Clairmail for $173 million

-British mobile banking technology and services firm Monitise Plc (MONI.L) has agreed to buy privately held U.S. rival Clairmail for $173 million, expanding its reach on the key North American market.
+Mobile banking technology and services firm Monitise Plc (MONI.L) has agreed to buy privately held U.S. rival Clairmail for $173 million (108 million pounds), expanding its reach on the key North American market.

 The companies said after the deal Monitise would reach 13 million consumers on four continents, and serve a third of the top 50 North American financial institutions.